6.5 Quality of Service¶

-The Assured Forwarding (AF) PHB
+The Assured Forwarding (AF) PHB¶

-The assured forwarding (AF) PHB has its roots in an approach known as
+The assured forwarding (AF) PHB has its roots in an approach known

-RED with In and Out (RIO) or Weighted RED, both of which are
+as RED with In and Out (RIO) or Weighted RED, both of which are

-enhancements to the basic RED algorithm described in an earlier section.
+enhancements to the basic RED algorithm described in an earlier

-we see drop probability on the -axis
+with RED, we see drop probability on the \(y\)-axis increasing as

-that will become clear shortly.
-Because the "out" curve has a lower
+will become clear shortly.
+Because the “out” curve has a lower

-MinThreshold than the "in" curve, it is clear that, under low levels
+MinThreshold than the “in” curve, it is clear that, under low

-exceeds , RED starts to drop "in" packets as well.
+length exceeds , RED starts to drop “in” packets as well.

-The reason for calling the two classes of packets "in" and "out" stems from the way the packets are marked.
+The reason for calling the two classes of packets “in” and “out” stems from the way the packets are marked.
 We already noted that packet marking can be performed by a router at the edge of an administrative domain.
 We can think of this router as being at the boundary between a network service provider and some customer of that network.
 The customer might be any other network—for example, the network of a corporation or of another network service provider.
 The customer and the network service provider agree on some sort of profile for the assured service (and perhaps the customer pays the network service provider for this profile).
-The profile might be something like "Customer X is allowed to send up to Mbps of assured traffic," or it could be significantly more complex.
+The profile might be something like “Customer X is allowed to send up to \(y\) Mbps of assured traffic,” or it could be significantly more complex.
 Whatever the profile is, the edge router can clearly mark the packets that arrive from this customer as being either in or out of profile.
-In the example just mentioned, as long as the customer sends less than Mbps, all his packets will be marked "in," but once he exceeds that rate the excess packets will be marked "out."
+In the example just mentioned, as long as the customer sends less than \(y\) Mbps, all his packets will be marked “in,” but once he exceeds that rate the excess packets will be marked “out.”

 The combination of a profile meter at the edge and RIO in all the routers of the service provider’s network should provide the customer with a high assurance (but not a guarantee) that packets within his profile can be delivered.
 In particular, if the majority of packets, including those sent by customers who have not paid extra to establish a profile, are “out” packets, then it should usually be the case that the RIO mechanism will act to keep congestion low enough that “in” packets are rarely dropped.
 Clearly, there must be enough bandwidth in the network so that the “in” packets alone are rarely able to congest a link to the point where RIO starts dropping “in” packets.